linknoid/StarsScreensaver/README.txt

 	Speed and angle are saved as integers (Windows registry limitation), but represented internally as floats.
 Increased the multiplier they are saved with so they don't round so noticably.
 	Created a new "smooth" scrolling mode.
 This mode uses fractional pixel positions to render (instead of jumping from 2 to 3, it might go 2.1 2.7 3.3 etc), but the old mode is 2.5x faster.
 	Fixed a bug that was causing a crash with the configure dialog.

+1.7 (January 2009) Major optimization from 1.6 of the subpixel rendering mode.
+Most of the improvement came from removing redundant calls to floor() and fixing a couple incorrect boundary conditions.